*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Below are 9 great options for anyone looking to purchase a pair of binoculars for viewing planets from the slightly more affordable offerings to some of the more top of the line devices if your budgets stretches far enough.

 1. Celestron Giant SkyMaster

 These particular binoculars aren’t the largest and certainly aren’t the most powerful, however, when it comes to it’s ability to gaze at stars or some planets within our solar system, it’s a very solid but limited device (as all of the binoculars on this list).

-It’s specifications are quite decent with a 70mm aperture lens that magnifies 15x and its affordability is great too, being $60.
+It’s specifications are quite decent with a 70mm aperture lens that magnifies 15x and its affordability is great too.
 As for the field of view the Giant SkyMaster’s lenses provide, it stands at 4.4 degrees which isn’t a super wide field but it’s plenty wide for observing celestial objects in space.

 The lenses on the Giant SkyMaster are not fully coated meaning it also won’t be able to utilise all of the light gathered within the lenses due to reflections however, this isn’t its worst shortcoming.
 Of course the main reason why the lenses aren’t fully coated is due to the Giant SkyMaster’s price.